yona-lang/homepage/docs/syntax.md

 * **String interpolation**: process of substituting values of variables into placeholders in a string.
 For instance, if there a template for saying hello to a person like "Hello {parson}, nice to meet you!", where the placeholder should be replaced with an actual person's name.
 This process is called string interpolation.

 ## **Functions**: definition and application
-Functions in Yatta are defined in a very short and concise form.
+Functions in Yona are defined in a very short and concise form.
 They may take arguments, which the function can pattern match on, and one function can be defined using multiple arguments.
 Function names must start with a lowercase letter, followed by any letters, numbers or underscores.

 A simple function to calculate a factorial can be written for example this way: